When to Update Your Will in Berrien County, MI

 How often should I review my will?

-It’s recommended to review your will every three to five years or after major life events such as marriage, divorce, the birth of a child, or significant financial changes.
+It’s recommended to review your will every three to five years or after significant life events such as marriage, divorce, the birth of a child, or substantial financial changes.
+Regular reviews help keep your estate plan accurate and enforceable.

 What happens if I don’t update my will after major life changes?

-Failing to update your will can lead to unintended consequences, such as excluding new family members, not accounting for significant assets, or extended probate delays.
+Failing to update your will can lead to unintended consequences, such as excluding new family members or significant assets.
+It may also cause probate delays and potential disputes among beneficiaries.

 Do I need witnesses to update my will in Michigan?

-Yes, Michigan law requires that any changes to a will be signed and witnessed by at least two individuals who are not beneficiaries to ensure the updates are legally valid.
+Yes.
+Any changes to a will must be signed and witnessed by at least two individuals who are not beneficiaries to be legally valid under Michigan law.

 Can I change my will if I am out of state?

-Yes, you can change your will while out of state, but it is crucial to ensure that the modifications comply with Michigan law if you reside in Michigan or have Michigan assets.
+Yes.
+You can make changes while out of state, but it is crucial to ensure that modifications comply with Michigan law if you reside in Michigan or own Michigan assets.

 Legacy Counsel Ensures Your Will is Current & Clear